-What is Access Tailgating?
+What is Tailgating Attack?

 According to the Proofpoint 2019 Annual Human Factor Report, social engineering accounts for 99% of attacks in the cyber world.
 Cyber actors rely on humans to either click a link or perform an action to execute an attack successfully.
-Social engineering attacks can take on many forms, one of which is tailgating.
+Social engineering attacks can take on many forms, one of which is tailgating attack.

 What is a tailgating attack and how does it affect businesses?
 Read on to learn about tailgating cyberattack techniques, examples, and the steps to avoid them.